 Mindful of its commitment to encouraging new talent and passing on its expertise, Natan initiated a new adventure with the ‘NATAN Collective’ in 2017, supporting emerging artisanal Belgian brands.
 To this end, Edouard Vermeulen opens up the first floor of the Rue de Namur boutique, providing visibility in a dedicated space for a select group of creative entrepreneurs.
-Three Belgian editions have already showcased an array of initiatives that have since flourished, and a fourth is in the pipeline in the Netherlands.
+Three Belgian editions have already showcased an array of initiatives that have since flourished, and a fourth has been launched in 2020 in the Netherlands.

 The House embarked upon a creative and innovative collaboration with four promising young Belgian designers who have since enjoyed great success: Façon Jacmin, Valentine Witmeur, Goia Seghers, and Dcembre, combining their visions to create a capsule collection that was unveiled and marketed under the NATAN label.